Expert Resources

 How to ask a coach for a letter of recommendation over email

 While your teacher can speak to your qualities in the classroom, a coach can speak to your qualities on and off the field.
-A coach can tell your admissions officers about your dedication to your sport, your ability to collaborate and communicate with your teammates, or to lead your team through a difficult game or scrimmage.
+A coach can tell admissions officers about your dedication to your sport, your ability to collaborate and communicate with your teammates, or your experience leading your team through a difficult game or scrimmage.

 How to Submit Your Letters of Recommendation Through the Common App